Episode 235: Agile and Project Portfolio Management - Part 2 (Free)

 This is part 2 of our interview with David Blumhorst (http://www.linkedin.com/in/dblumhorst/) in which we discuss that combining Agile and Project Portfolio Managment is not really that much different than if you used traditional project management approaches.

-If you remember, in part 1 we discussed that there are four four exceptions you need to be aware of when integrating Agile with PPM and then we looked at how you need to adjust your PPM framework to include include 5 standard metrics for Agile.
+In part 1 we talked about agile project portfolio management.
+We discussed the four exceptions you need to be aware of when integrating agile project management with PPM and then we looked at how you need to adjust your PPM framework to include include 5 standard metrics for Agile.
 They were Scheduled Finish Date and Percent Complete.

 Here in part 2 we will move on to the other 3 metrics and then David and I open up the white paper from Daptiv and look at the graphic that clearly shows how straightforward integrating Agile and PPM can be.
 (A link to download the white paper is on our website.
 Please grab it from there.)